elboaf/Backpacker/README.md

 # Backpacker - Shaman Automation Suite

 This addon was created for backpacking my Shaman in TurtleWow CC2.
-It assumes you are level 60.
+It assumes you are level 60, or atleast that you have all 4 totem elements available.

 I use this addon by creating a macro for `/bpheal` bound to mouse wheel up, and a macro for `/bpbuff` bound to mousewheel down.
 This way I can have my Warrior window focused and controlled using my keyboard, and my Shaman's healing/buffing is controlled by mousing over his window in the background and scrolling up/down.